2014–15 Georgian Cup

-The 2014–15 Georgian Cup (also known as the David Kipiani Cup) was the eightieth season overall and the twenty-five since independence of the Georgian annual football tournament.
+The 2014–15 Georgian Cup (also known as the David Kipiani Cup) was the seventy-second season overall and the twenty-fifth since independence of the Georgian annual football tournament.
 The competition began on 19 August 2014 and finished on 26 May 2014.
 The defending champions are Dinamo Tbilisi, after winning their eleventh Georgian Cup last season.
 The winner of the competition qualified for the second qualifying round of the 2015–16 UEFA Europa League.

 First round

 The first legs were held on 19 and 20 August, with the return matches from 16 September.